Search: 1577 results

 The king responded, "If he's alone, he's bringing some news to report."
 As the man continued to draw near and approach the palace, the watchman observed another man running.
 So he called out to the gatekeeper, "There's another man running by himself!"
 The king replied, "He's also bringing some news to report!"

-So get up now, and go out and say some kind words to your servants; for, by the Lord, I give you my oath, that if you do not go out, not one of them will keep with you tonight; and that will be worse for you than all the evil which has overtaken you from your earliest years.
+So get up now and go out and give some encouragement to your servants.
+For I swear by the Lord that if you don't go out there, not a single man will stay here with you tonight!
+This disaster will be worse for you than any disaster that has overtaken you from your youth right to the present time!"

 And David said to Abishai, Sheba, the son of Bichri, will do us more damage than Absalom did; so take some of your lord's servants and go after him, before he makes himself safe in the walled towns, and gets away before our eyes.